-Switch number Default value Switch description

-8 Off Reserved.
+Switch number Default value Switch description 8 Off 400 MHz system board - Reserved.
+533 MHz system board - Disable Wake on LAN after ac power-on.
 7 Off Power-on override.
 When toggled to On, this switch forces the server to turn on, overriding the power-on button.
 6 Off Power-on password override.
 Changing the position of this switch bypasses the power-on password check the next time the server is turned on and starts the Configuration/Setup Utility program so that you can change or delete the power-on password.
 You do not need to move the switch back to the default position after the password is overridden.
-Changing the position of this switch does not affect the administrator password check if an administrator password is set.
+Changing the position of this switch does not affect the administrator password check, if an administrator password is set.
 See the User's Guide on the IBM xSeries Documentation CD for additional information about the power-on password.
 5 Off Reserved.
 4 Off Reserved.
 3 Off Reserved.
 2 Off Reserved.

-1 Off Reserved.